ersilia-os/chem-sampler/README.md

 ## Usage

 ### Input and Output files
 The input file must be a .csv file with a single column named "smiles".
-You can find an example under the /data directory
+You can find an example file in '/data/example_drugs.csv'.

 The output file is a .csv file with a "smiles" column that contains the input smiles and a "sampled_smiles" column that provides the sampled smiles as a list.
 If the list is empty, it means no molecules were identified that filled in the sampling criteria